Who’s Driving the Mobile Market Movement?

 But it’s more than a market.
 Food brings people together.
 In neighborhoods where isolation is common, these trucks become a gathering place.
 People chat with the driver.
 Neighbors reconnect.
 Kids try fruits they’ve never seen before.
 Trust is built.
 Community grows.

-Mobile markets have the power to become true prevention programs.
+They also create visible, welcoming spaces that reduce stigma, increase participation in healthy food programs, and have the power to become true prevention programs.
 They offer fresh food, yes, but also something just as important: a sense of belonging.
 When designed with care, they can serve as food is medicine in action.

 This is about more than food.
 It’s about dignity, choice, and connection, all delivered on wheels.